 I am 28 years old and I would like to earn extra (with a legal contract).
 I do not have kids.
 How much of what I earn can I keep?

 If you are older than 27 you will be able to ‘keep’ 25% of the amount you earn, with a maximum of 200 euro per month in the next month.
 So 75% will be taken from your uitkering in the next month.
 This can happen only for 6 months, during the total period you will receive the ‘uitkering’.

 Samer is single, has no kids and is 29.
 He receives the ‘uitkering’.
 He earns 500 euro per month through a contract in construction.
 In total, Samer can keep 25% of this 500 euro.
 So his income will increase with 125 euro every month, for a maximum of 6 months during his entire period he needs the uitkering.

 I am 27 (or older), single parent and care for a child below 12 years old.
 I have a work contract.
 Do the same rules apply on me?

 - taking care for a child below 12 years old

-then the municipality withholds the first 6 months 75% of what you earn from your uitkering.
-These months do not have to be connected.
+then the municipality will cut your uitkering the first 6 months with 75% of what you earn.
+These months do not have to be consecutive.
 You can keep up to a maximum of 200 euro per month on top of the ‘uitkering’.